AMETEK, Inc. (NYSE:AME) CEO David A. Zapico Sells 69,803 Shares

-AMETEK, Inc. (NYSE:AME) CEO David A. Zapico sold 69,803 shares of AMETEK stock in a transaction on Friday, November 12th.
-The shares were sold at an average price of $139.49, for a total value of $9,736,820.47.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+AMETEK, Inc. (NYSE:AME) CEO David A. Zapico sold 69,803 shares of the company’s stock in a transaction that occurred on Friday, November 12th.
+The stock was sold at an average price of $139.49, for a total value of $9,736,820.47.
+The sale was disclosed in a filing with the SEC, which is available at this link.

-AMETEK (NYSE:AME) last released its earnings results on Tuesday, November 2nd.
-The technology company reported $1.26 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.18 by $0.08.
+AMETEK (NYSE:AME) last posted its earnings results on Tuesday, November 2nd.
+The technology company reported $1.26 EPS for the quarter, beating the consensus estimate of $1.18 by $0.08.
+The firm had revenue of $1.44 billion during the quarter, compared to the consensus estimate of $1.41 billion.
 AMETEK had a return on equity of 17.01% and a net margin of 17.73%.
-The firm had revenue of $1.44 billion during the quarter, compared to analysts’ expectations of $1.41 billion.
-During the same period in the previous year, the firm posted $1.01 EPS.
-Equities analysts expect that AMETEK, Inc. will post 4.78 EPS for the current year.
+During the same period last year, the company earned $1.01 earnings per share.
+As a group, analysts predict that AMETEK, Inc. will post 4.78 earnings per share for the current fiscal year.

-Several large investors have recently added to or reduced their stakes in the company.
-JPMorgan Chase & Co. boosted its position in shares of AMETEK by 10.0% during the 2nd quarter.
-JPMorgan Chase & Co. now owns 5,351,434 shares of the technology company’s stock worth $714,417,000 after acquiring an additional 486,751 shares in the last quarter.
-Mawer Investment Management Ltd. lifted its holdings in shares of AMETEK by 4.1% in the 2nd quarter.
-Mawer Investment Management Ltd. now owns 4,209,917 shares of the technology company’s stock valued at $562,024,000 after purchasing an additional 167,689 shares during the last quarter.
-Geode Capital Management LLC lifted its holdings in shares of AMETEK by 4.2% in the 3rd quarter.
-Geode Capital Management LLC now owns 4,181,482 shares of the technology company’s stock valued at $517,163,000 after purchasing an additional 168,752 shares during the last quarter.
-Capital International Investors lifted its holdings in shares of AMETEK by 36.8% in the 2nd quarter.
-Capital International Investors now owns 3,745,557 shares of the technology company’s stock valued at $499,932,000 after purchasing an additional 1,006,926 shares during the last quarter.
-Finally, Alliancebernstein L.P. lifted its holdings in shares of AMETEK by 3.1% in the 3rd quarter.
-Alliancebernstein L.P. now owns 3,567,029 shares of the technology company’s stock valued at $442,347,000 after purchasing an additional 107,793 shares during the last quarter.
-85.78% of the stock is owned by institutional investors and hedge funds.
+Institutional investors have recently bought and sold shares of the business.
+Parisi Gray Wealth Management bought a new position in shares of AMETEK during the second quarter worth about $26,000.
+KB Financial Partners LLC bought a new position in shares of AMETEK during the first quarter worth about $45,000.
+NEXT Financial Group Inc raised its position in shares of AMETEK by 154.3% during the third quarter.
+NEXT Financial Group Inc now owns 417 shares of the technology company’s stock worth $52,000 after acquiring an additional 253 shares during the last quarter.
+Evermay Wealth Management LLC bought a new position in shares of AMETEK during the second quarter worth about $61,000.
+Finally, Assetmark Inc. raised its position in shares of AMETEK by 93.7% during the third quarter.
+Assetmark Inc. now owns 492 shares of the technology company’s stock worth $61,000 after acquiring an additional 238 shares during the last quarter.
+Hedge funds and other institutional investors own 85.78% of the company’s stock.

-AME has been the topic of a number of research analyst reports.
-Robert W. Baird upgraded AMETEK to a “hold” rating in a research report on Thursday, August 5th.
-Rosenblatt Securities lifted their target price on AMETEK from $155.00 to $160.00 and gave the company a “buy” rating in a research report on Wednesday, August 4th.
-Wells Fargo & Company boosted their price objective on AMETEK from $170.00 to $175.00 and gave the company an “overweight” rating in a report on Wednesday, August 4th.
-Royal Bank of Canada boosted their price objective on AMETEK from $160.00 to $164.00 and gave the company an “outperform” rating in a report on Wednesday, November 3rd.
-Finally, Morgan Stanley boosted their price objective on AMETEK from $154.00 to $159.00 and gave the company an “overweight” rating in a report on Wednesday, November 3rd.
-One investment analyst has rated the stock with a hold rating and seven have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company presently has an average rating of “Buy” and an average price target of $160.43.
+AME has been the topic of a number of research reports.
+Zacks Investment Research raised AMETEK from a “hold” rating to a “buy” rating and set a $148.00 price objective on the stock in a report on Friday, November 5th.
+KeyCorp increased their target price on AMETEK from $150.00 to $160.00 and gave the stock an “overweight” rating in a report on Wednesday, August 4th.
+Royal Bank of Canada increased their target price on AMETEK from $160.00 to $164.00 and gave the stock an “outperform” rating in a report on Wednesday, November 3rd.
+Morgan Stanley increased their target price on AMETEK from $154.00 to $159.00 and gave the stock an “overweight” rating in a report on Wednesday, November 3rd.
+Finally, Wells Fargo & Company upped their price objective on AMETEK from $170.00 to $175.00 and gave the stock an “overweight” rating in a research report on Wednesday, August 4th.
+One investment analyst has rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, AMETEK currently has an average rating of “Buy” and a consensus target price of $160.43.

 AMETEK, Inc engages in the manufacture of electronic instruments and electromechanical devices.
 It operates through the following two segments: Electronic Instruments and Electromechanical.
 The Electronic Instruments segment designs and manufactures advanced instruments for the process, aerospace, power and industrial markets.